genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 We can't make this contrast using the `contrast` function shown before, but we can make this comparison using the `glht` (for "general linear hypothesis test") function from the *multcomp* package.
 All we need to do is form a 1-row matrix which has a -1 for the `typepush:legL2` effect and a +1 for the `typepush:legL3` effect.
 We provide this matrix to the `linfct` (linear function) argument, and obtain a summary table for this contrast alone.

-*Note*: there are other ways to perform contrasts using base R, and this just our preferred way.
+Note that there are other ways to perform contrasts using base R, and this just our preferred way.

 ```r